wangxdflight/px4_legacy_driver_wrapper/README.md

 This repository contains the driver wrappers.

 Make sure the required env variables are set after installing the Hexagon SDK and gcc cross compiler.
+The env variable FC_ADDON need to point to the location of the Snapdragon Flight addon.

 To use these with PX4 you need to do the following: